Set Up SSO with Auth0

 Update OIDC Plugin

-Update the OIDC plugin on the route to allow only bearer token requests:
+Update the OIDC plugin on the route to use JWKS endpoint for token validation:

 - Admin API